Table of Contents

 Why modern CIAM is critical for insurance

 Quote-to-bind in minutes.
 Mobile claims.
 Embedded partnerships.
 The insurance experience is evolving fast, but identity systems haven’t kept pace.
 From onboarding friction to unsecured AI agents, the risks are real.
+Brokers, underwriters, firms, and all stakeholders in the insurance industry need powerful technology to keep up with—and stay ahead of—emerging trends.

 In this guide, we explore how customer identity and access management (CIAM) helps insurers solve modern authentication and authorization challenges at scale.
+Insurance CIAM was built to efficiently handle the specific authorization and authentication challenges in the industry.

 Why modern CIAM is critical for insurance

-Insurance is no longer bound by in-person agents and lengthy paperwork cycles.
 Today’s customers expect instant quotes, mobile self-service, and seamless digital claims.
 But while the industry is moving fast, many legacy identity systems weren’t designed for this shift.
 They lack modern user experience (UX), strong but nimble access controls, and the flexibility to scale across complex B2B2C ecosystems.

 Outdated login flows and siloed data systems create friction and vulnerability.
 According to Gartner, a whopping 93% of insurance leaders now cite customer experience (CX) as a top priority for 2025.
 Yet, weak authentication flows and poor password hygiene continue to erode trust and conversion.

-Modern CIAM addresses this by enabling fast and secure onboarding and account access.
+Modern insurance CIAM addresses this by enabling fast and secure onboarding and account access.
 For example, customers can register with a passkey or one-time password (OTP) instead of a password, reducing friction and improving security.
 And IT teams can benefit from centralized policy enforcement, streamlined SSO for agents and partners, and built-in multi-factor authentication (MFA) across all user types.

 At the end of the day, CIAM helps insurers improve experiences while staying secure and adaptable as business demands evolve.